hongryulahn/HTRgene/README.md

 - j : time-point
 - k : replicate

-Thus, the label of a column that belongs to time-series sample 0, time-point 0, replicate 2 will be 0_0_2.
+For instance, the label of a column 0_0_2 represents time-series sample 0, time-point 0, replicate 2.

 ### Gene IDs
 The first column of the file includes gene IDs.